ChrisAdkin8/Nomad-Vm-Workshop/README.md

 set `nomad_tls_enabled: true` to enable TLS on the nomad cluster

 Follow then this [section of the guide](https://developer.hashicorp.com/nomad/tutorials/transport-security/security-enable-tls#running-with-tls) to configure your CLI (or set nomad_tls_verify_https_client to false)

-## Run!
-to provision the cluster run
-`terraform apply`

-The `user_data` execution on the remote servers and clients takes a few minutes to complete.
-To check the progress ssh into the instance and `tail -f /var/log/cloud-init-output.log`